codio/knowledge/source/common/settings/manage-password.rst

 2. Enter your **Email** or **Username** and click **Reset Password**.
 3. Check your email inbox for an email notification and follow the instructions for resetting your password.

-**Note:** If you do not have access to the email address you used when creating your Codio account, contact your instructor and they can reset the password for you.
+..
+Note:: If you do not have access to the email address you used when creating your Codio account, contact your instructor and they can reset the password for you.

 Change password